PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 internal channel-slice result retention contract above.
 Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Final internal channel-slice result retention implementation checkpoint

+The later model-only production call now retains its existing four-counter dictionary as `_final_internal_channel_slice_stats`.
+The first live-LayoutState occurrence keeps `_terminal_internal_channel_slice_stats`.
+This is an assignment-only orchestration change.
+The wrapper and pass implementation, result schema, rewrite guards, graph mutation, tensor pruning, GraphIndex/ LayoutState behavior, callback arguments, pass order, captured final boundary- normalization predecessor, later model-only MulAdd-bridge successor, first occurrence and boundaries, dependencies, diagnostics, and TensorFlow behavior are unchanged.
+Neither retained value has a consumer or triggers additional graph work.

+Implementation validation completed sequentially under `uv`:

+- focused boundary/internal channel-slice owners, both occurrence boundaries, boundary normalization/layout, terminal orchestration, architecture, and pass-efficiency gate: `342 passed in 18.84s`
+- branch-changed broad suite plus boundary-input, channel-slice/pad-Mul, terminal orchestration, architecture, and pass-efficiency coverage:
+  `1386 passed in 23.44s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.

+At resume, audit the later model-only `_optimize_transpose_channel_slice_muladd_nhwc_bridge_chains()` result, distinguish it from the earlier live-LayoutState occurrence, and preserve its captured final internal-channel-slice/terminal recovery boundaries before adding characterization.
+Commit and push only; do not create, reopen, or update a pull request.